#Meeting #Culture #QuickWin #TimeInvest

 - Why a digital tool?

-- The ROTI is a common tool and it’s (a good) common practice to use flipcharts and let the participants scribble on the chart when they leave the room, but in times of the internet, I always searched for a simple web app to accelerate the method used by my clients.
-For startup clients, it’s even more natural to do everything online.
+The ROTI is a common method and it’s (a easy to use) common practice to use flipcharts and let the participants scribble on the chart when they leave the room.
+In times of the internet, I always searched for a simple web app to accelerate the method used by my clients.
+For startup clients, it’s more natural to do everything online.